bigjoestretch/bigjoestretch/README.md

 ### 👋 About Me

-Systems Engineer with 20 years of experience working daily with the Microsoft stack and enterprise infrastructure.
+Systems Administrator/Engineer with 20 years of experience working daily with the Microsoft stack and enterprise infrastructure.
 I build automation solutions that solve real-world IT challenges in healthcare environments.

 These scripts aren't theoretical - they're battle-tested tools from actual production environments.